kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_fire.md

   - Cotton balls (preferably soaked in petroleum jelly)
   - Lint
   - Paper
-  - Tinder fungus (chaga) - found on birch trees
+  - Tinder fungus or chaga
 - **Kindling**: Small sticks and twigs that catch fire from the tinder and help build the flame.
   - Sticks and twigs (pencil to finger thickness)
   - Thinly split wood